-Club Welfare Officer is responsible for supporting the well-being of young and vulnerable members and is an interface between those members, the General Committee and external authorities in the event of significant unwarranted events occurring.
+Club Welfare Officer is responsible for supporting the well-being of young and vulnerable members and is an interface between those members, the Trustees and external authorities in the event of significant unwarranted events occurring.

 For more information on specific Roles and Responsibilities please visit this page.